-Gaelic language from native speakers at a range of levels, from beginner to advanced intermediate.
-Classes cover grammar, pronunciation, idiom and conversational skills.
+Gaelic language from native speakers at levels ranging from improvers and intermediate to advanced.
+These classes will cover various areas throughout the week including grammar, pronunciation, idiom and conversational skills.

-Although students must be reasonably fluent to come on this course, help will be offered in terms of idiom and local dialectal features, where appropriate.
+Students should be fluent or reasonably fluent to come on this course, and help will be offered in terms of idiom and local dialectal features, where appropriate.